TLC: Tables, Ladders & Chairs (2012): Background

-TLC: Tables, Ladders & Chairs was an annual gimmick pay-per-view (PPV), produced every December by WWE since 2009.
-The concept of the show was based on the primary matches of the card each containing a stipulation using tables, ladders, and chairs as legal weapons, with the main event generally being a Tables, Ladders, and Chairs match.
-The 2012 event was the fourth event under the TLC chronology.
-It was scheduled to take place on December 16, 2012, at Barclays Center in Brooklyn, New York.
-It would in turn be the first professional wrestling event held at the Barcalys Center and subsequently WWE's first event held in Brooklyn.
+TLC: Tables, Ladders & Chairs was an annual professional wrestling pay-per-view (PPV) produced every December by WWE since 2009.
+The concept of the event was based on the primary matches of the card each containing a stipulation using tables, ladders, and chairs as legal weapons, with the main event generally being a Tables, Ladders, and Chairs match.
+The 2012 event was the fourth TLC and was scheduled to take place on December 16, 2012, at Barclays Center in Brooklyn, New York.
+It would in turn be the first professional wrestling event held at the Barclays Center and subsequently WWE's first event held in Brooklyn.
 In addition to the event, winners of several categories of the WWE Slammy Awards were announced on the pre-show.

 Storylines

 The professional wrestling matches at TLC: Tables, Ladders & Chairs featured professional wrestlers performing as characters in scripted events pre-determined by the hosting promotion, WWE.
-Storylines between the characters played out on WWE's primary television programs, Raw and SmackDown.
+Storylines were produced on WWE's weekly television shows, Raw and SmackDown.

 The major rivalry going into TLC was between the reigning WWE Champion CM Punk and Ryback.
-Having been denied the title at Hell in the Cell by 'rogue official' Brad Maddox, Ryback along with John Cena competed in a triple threat match for Punk's title at Survivor Series.
+Having been denied the title at Hell in a Cell by 'rogue official' Brad Maddox, Ryback along with John Cena competed in a triple threat match for Punk's title at Survivor Series.
 However, Punk was able to retain the title again when the debuting trio of Dean Ambrose, Seth Rollins, and Roman Reigns interfered and powerbombed Ryback through a table as he was closing in on victory.
-The trio followed this up by putting Ryback through a table once again the next night on Raw, and, calling themselves The Shield, continued to attack a myriad of superstars over the following weeks including repeated assaults on the WWE Tag Team Champions, Team Hell No, who vowed to put aside the personal differences which had marred their title reign and become united as a result.
+The trio followed this up by putting Ryback through a table once again the next night on Raw, and, calling themselves The Shield, continued to attack a myriad of superstars over the following weeks including repeated assaults on the WWE Tag Team Champions Team Hell No (Daniel Bryan and Kane), who vowed to put aside the personal differences which had marred their title reign and become united as a result.
 Having been denied the chance to win the WWE Championship at Survivor Series, Ryback was granted another opportunity at the title in a Tables, Ladders, and Chairs match against Punk.
 However, the following week during a brawl involving The Shield, Team Hell No and The Miz, Ryback assaulted Punk with a chair and a ladder before powerbombing him through a table.
 The next day, Punk underwent surgery for a (legit) knee injury, and so was removed from the card.
 Instead, Ryback would team with Team Hell No against Ambrose, Rollins and Reigns in a six-man tag team TLC match.
 This match (which was announced via a press release by WWE chairman Vince McMahon) differed from standard TLC matches as it would be decided via pinfall or submission.
 However, the original TLC match between CM Punk and Ryback was rescheduled for the first Raw of 2013.